Body Piercing Aftercare

 - Avoid all beauty and personal care products on or around the piercing, including cosmetics, lotions, and sprays, etc.

 - Avoid direct sunlight, tanning beds and the use of tanning products on or around the piercing.

 - Avoid hanging charms or any object from your jewelry until the piercing is fully healed.

-- Our professional body piercer will perform one jewelry change, after 2 weeks, at no additional charge.
+- Our professional body piercer will perform one jewelry change, after 10 – 12 weeks, at no additional charge.
+Cost of jewelry varies.

 - Contact our professional body piercer if your jewelry must be removed for a medical procedure.
 There are non-metallic jewelry alternatives available.